MohamedAhmed12/GadMVC_Framework/README.md

 The components of the app:

-app
+App Folder
 	config
 		a. config.php  where you can define  :
 		 	- the DataBase Parameters (like: db-host, db-name, db-user, db-pass)
 		  	- your app ( APP Root, App URL, Site Name models views
 Add views for any feature you add to you app like views for posts  and it already have